Seemavij/Calculator/README.md

 * I cofirmed all buttons working correct.
 * If you want to off press AC

+Unfixed Bugs :

+I tried to fix bugs maybe some of small were not fixed.
+This section should include shortcomings of the frameworks or technologies used.
+Although time can be a big variable to consider.

+Deployment

 ####
 * Accessibility and performance